DNS Rebind Protection should be configurable, defaults should be more sensible

 Someone could make a GUI option for that, but it's simple enough as-is that I'm not sure it's worth the effort.

-#2 Updated by Andrew Bobulsky 16 days ago
+Updated by Andrew Bobulsky almost 3 years ago

 The problem I ran into with the stock configuration is that there's absolutely no way to disable DNS rebind protection while still protecting the local network ranges.